-- Neuropsychologist, Department of Orthopedic Surgery, UTHealth Medical School
+- Neuropsychologist, Department of Orthopedic Surgery, McGovern Medical School at UTHealth

 - Director, Sports Concussion Program, Memorial Hermann Ironman Sports Medicine Institute

-- Neuropsychology consultant for the Houston Texans, the Houston Aeros, the University of Houston, as well as many colleges, universities, and school districts throughout Texas
+- Neuropsychology Consultant, Houston Texans, Houston Aeros, University of Houston, as well as many colleges, universities and school districts throughout Texas

 Summer Ott, Psy.D., specializes in the diagnosis and treatment of sports-related concussions and was very instrumental in getting the Texas Senate Bill 2038, also known as Natasha’s Law, approved.
 The bill establishes proper management and return-to-play guidelines for concussed school-aged athletes and was signed into law in June 2011.
 In addition to clinical practice, Dr. Ott has co-authored publications in scholarly journals in the area of neuropsychological assessment and frequently conducts presentations regarding proper management of concussion.
 Her current research interests include gender differences in recovery from sports related concussion and proper baseline testing of athletes.